Ephestia elutella: Description

-The wingspan is 14–20 mm.
 This moth flies throughout the warmer months, e.g. from the end of April to October in Belgium and the Netherlands.

 Infestation

 The caterpillars of Ephestia elutella are often considered a pest, as they feed on dry plant produce, such as cocoa beans and tobacco, as well as cereals and dried fruit and nuts.
 Less usual foods include dried-out meat and animal carcasses, specimens in insect collections, and dry wood.

-Tobacco and its related products can be infested by Lasioderma serricorne (tobacco beetle) and Ephestia elutella, which are the most widespread and damaging parasites to the tobacco industry.
+Tobacco and its related products can be infested by Lasioderma serricorne (tobacco beetle) and Ephestia elutella, which are the most widespread and damaging stored product pests affecting the tobacco industry.
 Infestation can range from the tobacco cultivated in the fields to the leaves used for manufacturing cigars, cigarillos, cigarettes, etc.

 Taxonomy

 This species has been known under a number of junior synonyms: